ibm-cloud-docs/vmwaresolutions/services/ocp_managing.md

 3. Shut down the target VM: `ssh core@<vm-ip> sudo shutdown -h 0`
 4. After the VM is powered off, resize the VM in vCenter Server.
 5. Power on the VM.
-6. In the OpenShift console, go to **Compute > Nodes** and wait for the VM that was restarted to be back in a **Ready** state.
+6. In the {{site.data.keyword.redhat_openshift_notm}} console, go to **Compute > Nodes** and wait for the VM that was restarted to be back in a **Ready** state.
 7. Complete the previous steps for all VMs.

-## Changing the SSH key on the OpenShift bastion VM
+## Changing the SSH key on the Red Hat OpenShift bastion VM
 {: #ocp_managing-change-ssh-key}

-The SSH key pair that is generated during installation is on the OpenShift bastion VM.
-The location of the SSH key pair is displayed on the OpenShift service details page.
+The SSH key pair that is generated during installation is on the {{site.data.keyword.redhat_openshift_notm}} bastion VM.
+The location of the SSH key pair is displayed on the {{site.data.keyword.redhat_openshift_notm}} service details page.
 This SSH key was installed on all cluster VMs to allow SSH logins from the bastion without requiring a password.

 It is recommended that a new SSH key pair is generated and used to replace the existing key.
-To generate a new SSH key pair, use the instructions in the Red Hat article about [updating an SSH key](https://access.redhat.com/solutions/4510281){: external}.
+To generate a new SSH key pair, use the instructions in the {{site.data.keyword.redhat_notm}} article about [updating an SSH key](https://access.redhat.com/solutions/4510281){: external}.
 You must run the commands from the bastion VM.
 For more information about logging in to the bastion, see [Bastion details](/docs/vmwaresolutions?topic=vmwaresolutions-ocp_overview#ocp_overview-bastion).

-## Expanding an OpenShift cluster with more workers
+## Expanding Red Hat OpenShift cluster with more workers
 {: #ocp_managing-expand-cluster}

-To expand your OpenShift cluster by adding more worker VMs, complete the following steps:
+To expand your {{site.data.keyword.redhat_openshift_notm}} cluster by adding more worker VMs, complete the following steps:

 1. Create a worker VM from the RHCOREOS template.
-   1. Ensure that the VM is connected to the same network as the other OpenShift worker VMs.
+   1. Ensure that the VM is connected to the same network as the other {{site.data.keyword.redhat_openshift_notm}} worker VMs.
    2. Do not power on this VM yet.
 You complete more configuration steps ahead.

 2. Prepare a worker ignition file on the bastion.